-Based in Liverpool, United Kingdom, Liverpool Community Grid (LCG) is a local grid computing project. which donate’s spare computing power to help scientists solve the world’s biggest problems in health and sustainability.
+Based in Liverpool, United Kingdom, Liverpool Community Grid (LCG) is a local grid computing project that started in 2016. which donate’s spare computing power to help scientists solve the world’s biggest problems in health and sustainability.

 Scientists need help

 They’re searching the microscopic world for answers to our biggest problems, but it’s hard to know where to start.
 That’s why many use computer simulations to point them in the right direction, just as explorers rely on maps to find their way.